12 common questions when you start ReactJS

 Redux is helping you to manage your application state.
 If you never face an issue using redux, you might not need it.
 As we discussed earlier, React has its own mechanism to handle the state of your apps, but for a larger application, you need something more sophisticated like Redux.
 Check out this git tutorial to understand redux and how it utilizes Flux architecture.

-8. Is react native and reactjs follow the same concepts
+8. Do React native and reactjs follow the same concepts

-One more thing here is also important to mention is, React native is not mature enough.
+One more thing here is also important to mention, React native is not mature enough.
 So you might need to have a great understanding of that before you start your next mobile app with it.

 9. Do we have to use JSX/ES6 to write react application

 No, you don’t.
-You can simply use normal JS syntax to write react application.
+You can simply use normal JS syntax to write a React application.
 But it’s better if you use JSX syntax as it’s faster, has more built-in functions, and has lots of other benefits.
 You are most probably not finding too many examples of react applications with normal JS syntax.
-That’s why you better use the ES6 and adopt it in your workflow from the first.
+That’s why you'd better use ES6 and adopt it in your workflow from the start.

 There are official tools to debug the react and redux applications, React Developer and Redux Developer.
 React Developer Tools is a system that allows you to inspect a React Renderer, including the Component hierarchy, props, state, and more.